Last week we looked at why bookkeeping is an investment and why it’s so important for a good business.

 - reconcile the Bank

 - Liaise with the client for unexplained lodgements and missing invoices etc

 The process must improve over time.
 This is where you, as the client, have to do your bit.
 We find that the less the client does the better the process works.
 Sorry clients!
 But this is good for you and for us.
 Remember you are not a bookkeeper and your talents lay elsewhere.

 Bookkeeping is an investment of time and money.
 It will pay off for you by giving you quality numbers during the year.
 Most businesses will have key numbers they need to know.
 Knowing those numbers 9 months after the year end is historic information.
 If you know them during the year, and with the help of a good accountant, you can make business decisions to improve.
 You are building up a bank of quality information over time that will help you grow your business.
 If you can get your bookkeeping and accounts done under one roof, then better still.
 The year-end set of accounts and tax returns will be easier.
 So better numbers, less hassle, and a happier more profitable confident client.

 Interested in talking to us about a Bookkeeping Solution for your business?
-Call Deirdre on 051 396703 or contact us.
+If so, Start here.
 Tell us a bit about you and how we can help.